Etaizil/Train_Yolo_Model/README.md

 cd path/to/folder
 ```
 #### 3.1.
 Download my model
-If you want to, you may download my trained model and run it.
+If you want to, you may download my face expressions trained model and run it.

 Simply click ```my_model.pt``` -> Download raw file.